-We are not certain if fitness centers or gyms will open this fall.
+We are not certain if fitness centers or gyms will open this academic year.
 Under current shelter-in-place mandates, Alameda County is not currently approved to open public gym or fitness centers.

 Please keep in mind that whether common spaces open and remain open will depend on student compliance with regulations on how these spaces are used and public health/safety.

-No occupancy changes; single undergraduate apartments, graduate housing, and the family complex at University Village remain the same for fall.
+No occupancy changes; single undergraduate apartments, graduate housing, and the family complex at University Village remain the same.